Need to find something? Use the Table of Contents

 From Peru to Tahiti

-Having spent his childhood in Peru, Paul Gauguin enlisted in the merchant navy at the age of 17, and travelled from Brazil to the West Indies, which gave him a taste for new and exotic places.
+Having spent his childhood in Peru, Paul Gauguin enlisted in the merchant navy at the age of 17, and traveled from Brazil to the West Indies, which gave him a taste for new and exotic places.
 From 1871 to 1882 he worked as a stockbroker before devoting himself to painting.
 He initially became acquainted with works of art through his tutor’s collection, and he began painting outdoors in the wake of the Impressionists.
 However, he adopted a number of different artistic styles during his life.
 His painting was similar to that of his friend the landscape painter Camille Pissarro, and he took part in five Impressionist exhibitions.

 Gauguin subsequently turned to Symbolism, and then, from 1886, he spent a long time with a group of artists in Pont-Aven, in southern Brittany, eventually becoming their leader.
 It was here that he developed Cloisonnism, a style characterized by highly simplified shapes and large flat areas of color, influenced by Japanese prints.
 He was also a close friend of Vincent van Gogh, who happens to be one my favorite Dutchman 😉